abhijit-hota/go-validator-playground/README.md

 - The actual validation is performed.
 - Errors and invalid fields/tags are returned back to the JS code.

-## Purpose

-[`go-playground/validator`](https://pkg.go.dev/github.com/go-playground/validator/v10) library is probably the most popular Go validation library.
-It uses (or exploit if you're frustrated with it) struct tags to validate the particular struct fields.

-It's pretty flexible, but it's also a PITA when you misspell something or forget the syntax.
-This tool is here to help you with that.

 ## Todo